-MAID data is broken up into two sections and every other month:
+Data is broken up into two sections and updated as often as data is available provincially.

-Since February 6, 2016, when court orders made medically-assisted death possible, Alberta Health Services has provided medical assistance in dying to 164 patients.
+Since February 6, 2016, court orders made medically-assisted death possible.

-Six of those deaths occurred between February 6, 2016 and June 17, 2016, when federal legislation removed the need to attain a court order prior to undergoing medical assistance in dying.
+Six deaths occurred between February 6, 2016 and June 17, 2016, when federal legislation removed the need to attain a court order prior to undergoing medical assistance in dying.
 Those six are not included in the totals below.

 There have been 105* people who have not met the federal criteria across the province to receive medical assistance in dying.

 Some ineligibility reasons include: